Project Portfolio Management – 5 Benefits and 5 Common Mistakes

 Breaking a large project into small, manageable pieces will make the team feel more comfortable and confident that they can successfully tackle what may seem like an impossible project and accomplish each task.

 To avoid leaving your team feeling overwhelmed, take the time to understand each facet of the project.
-Then break the project into small pieces, and break those small pieces into smaller pieces if you can.
-And assign each task to the team members who are best suited to accomplish them.
+Then break the project into small pieces, perhaps using a work breakdown structure, and break those small pieces into even smaller pieces if possible.
+And assign each task to the team members who are best suited to accomplish it.

 3. Not prioritizing projects and/or tasks

-Many departments have multiple, concurrent projects running, for both internal and external customers.
-And too many times, we see staff keeping their head down on a project that is a lower priority while a higher visibility project starts to slip.
+Many departments have multiple, concurrent projects running for both internal and external customers.
+And too often, we see staff keeping their heads down on a project that is a lower priority while a higher-visibility project starts to slip.

-That’s why it’s important for — and the job of — the project manager to let team members know what tasks should take priority and when priorities have changed.
-Clearly communicating project priorities can help save a lot of hassle and headache.
+That’s why it’s important for the project manager to let team members know what tasks should take priority and when priorities have changed.
+Clearly communicating project priorities can help save a lot of hassle and headaches.

 4. Letting changes get out of hand

-Clearly defining product goals and identifying success factors can help ensure that change requests and added features that aren’t aligned to objectives don’t threaten timelines.
+Clearly defining product goals and identifying success factors can help ensure that change requests and added features that aren’t aligned with objectives don’t threaten timelines.

 5. Not using a project management tool

-Many solid project management tools have great visual representations of the status of a project.
-To help keep projects on track, it’s important to use these tools to know where the project is, to make sure it is on pace to complete by the deadline, and to identify opportunities for additional efficiency or spot problems.
+Many solid project management tools offer excellent visual representations of a project’s status.
+To help keep projects on track, it’s essential to utilize these tools to stay informed about the project’s progress, ensure it remains on pace to meet the deadline, and identify opportunities for further efficiency or potential issues.

-Additionally, project documentation should be updated weekly.
-If something of importance comes up (e.g., a change in task or scope or deadline), the PM should update the documentation within 24 hours.
+Additionally, project documentation should be updated on a weekly basis.
+If something of importance comes up (e.g., a change in task, scope, or deadline), the PM should update the documentation within 24 hours.
 This will give everyone on the project accurate information about the project.

 Don't forget to share this post!